Delaware

 Testing Vendor

-Delaware uses Prometric to administer the CNA competency evaluation.
-The exam consists of a written knowledge test and a clinical skills demonstration.
-Testing locations are available throughout Delaware.
+Delaware uses Prometric to administer the nurse aide competency evaluation.
+The exam consists of a written (or oral) knowledge test and a skills demonstration.

 Visit Prometric